MystenLabs/sui/doc/src/contribute/index.md

 ## Download Sui

-In order to obtain the Sui source code, follow the steps to download (`git clone`) the `sui` repository at [Install Sui](../build/install.md#source-code).
+In order to obtain the Sui source code, follow the steps to fork the `sui` repository at [Install Sui](../build/install.md#source-code).

 > **Tip:** The install docs recommend use of the `devnet` branch as the last stable release.
 To instead